 The School of Law cooperates with the Department of Agricultural Economics and Agribusiness in the Dale Bumpers College of Agricultural, Food and Life Sciences to offer a dual-degree program leading to the LL.M. in Agricultural & Food Law and Master of Science in agricultural economics degrees.

 Each program applies its own admission standards.
-For further information on the master’s in agricultural economics, contact the graduate program adviser at (479) 575-2279 or by email, firstname.lastname@example.org.
+For further information on the master’s in agricultural economics, contact the Graduate Program Coordinator, Professor Jennie Popp by phone (479) 575-2279 or by email, firstname.lastname@example.org.

 Opportunities for J.D.
 Students

 Elective Food and Agricultural Law Courses Available